+The Guam International Film Festival is a 501(c)(3) non-profit organization.
 The mission of the Guam International Film Festival is to foster the growth of cultural understanding through the art of filmmaking.
-GIFF achieves this through community outreach, education through festival workshops and efforts to build awareness for social responsibility through our film programming.
-In addition, GIFF aims to provide opportunities for local artists and emerging filmmakers to flourish through exposure to international cinema and industry related business.
+GIFF achieves this through community outreach, education through festival workshops & classes at the University of Guam and the Guam Community College.
+In addition, our efforts extend to build awareness for social responsibility through our film programming.
+GIFF aims to provide opportunities for local artists and emerging filmmakers to flourish through exposure to international cinema and industry related business.

 Although Pacific Asia is the core of the Guam International Film Festival, we are proud to showcase international movies from submissions worldwide.

 - Film Screenings